 Anchor Point is bordered by Carrolls Channel to the south and southwest, and by the Cowlitz River to the northwest.
 Both waterways feed into the Columbia River, which is maintained at a dredged depth of 43-feet, as shown in the below Exhibit 5-7.
-The City of Kelso should consider a range of industrial access opportunities for the Anchor Point Subarea, including marine.
+Though direct access to the Columbia River, from Anchor Point, is currently non-existent, the City of Kelso should not rule out a marine component for an industrial facility.